Shaza-Safi/Ontario_Sunshine_List/Data_Cleanings_Procedure.md

 ## **Statistics Canada CPI**
 The data from Statics Canada is clean.
 For the purpose of analysis, only the Product Group 'All-items' was kept.
 All other groups were removed from the dataframe prior to import into the SQL table.

+The Consumer Price Index (CPI)  represents changes in prices as experienced by Canadian consumers.
+It measures price change by comparing, through time, the cost of a fixed basket of goods and services.

 What is the Canadian CPI [Refer to: An Overview of Canada's Consumer Price Index (CPI)](https://www150.statcan.gc.ca/eng/sc/video/cpi)

 <img width="800" alt="CPI" src="https://user-images.githubusercontent.com/89538802/151232562-968cbbde-1405-4053-bf81-d446a140fdb7.PNG">